bitrectech/igniter_ble50/README_en.md

 &nbsp;

 3. Circuit welding \
-&nbsp; According to the schematic, it is soldered once, pay attention to the wireless wire to use 24AWG wire to ensure that the nickel-chromium alloy is heated to the burning point of matches.
+&nbsp; Welding according to the schematic, pay attention to the use of 24AWG wires in the ignition line to ensure that the current is sufficient to heat the nickel-chromium alloy to the combustion point of the match.

 4. Development Environment \
 & nbsp; Since the development environment, the __esp-idf__, so build the environment first, refer to [" Espressif ESP-IDF VS